-- 1 Identify Segment C as the backbone. - 2 Upgrade/Install two servers in Segment C as NetWare 5 Migration Agents. - 3 Upgrade/install servers in as NetWare 5 Migration Agents to minimize performance degradation while these segments are being migrated.

-- 4 Migrate Segment A and Segment B, following the steps outlined in "Migrating a Section of the Network" on page 45. - 5 Turn off IPX routing in routers A and B when all the nodes in the section have been migrated to IP only. - 6 Migrate Segment D following the steps outlined in "Migrating a Section of the Network" on page 45.
-Migrate Segment C following the steps outlined in 7.
-"Migrating a Section of the Network" on page 45.
+- Identify Segment C as the backbone. - Upgrade/Install two servers in Segment C as NetWare 6 Migration Agents. - Upgrade/install servers in as NetWare 6 Migration Agents to minimize performance degradation while these segments are being migrated. - Migrate Segment A and Segment B, following the steps outlined in "Migrating a Section of the Network" on page 42. - Turn off IPX routing in routers A and B when all the nodes in the section have been migrated to IP only. - Migrate Segments C and D following the steps outlined in "Migrating a Section of the Network" on page 42.